sfsneed70/kanban_board/README.md

 ## Usage

-Run the application using: npm run dev<br>
+Run the application using: npm run start<br>

 ## Contributing